Food and Water

 - Cook, brush your teeth, wash dishes and bathe only with treated or bottled water.

-- Rinse containers for water with a bleach solution before using and re-using them.
+- Rinse containers for storing water with a bleach solution before using and re-using them.

 Emergency Sources of Water